How to Stop Picking Your Nails and Cuticles

 To understand why nail picking causes damage, you need to understand what you’re removing every time you pick.

-The skin around your nails acts as a protective seal over the nail matrix, the origin of your nails.
+This skin acts as a protective seal over the nail matrix, the origin of the nail plate.

 The nail environment becomes unstable